rladies/meetup-presentations_lausanne/webpage/content/post/2018-06-12-presenter-1-leonore-wigger.md

 <u>LW</u>: I use knitr and Rmarkdown, but it's not completely automated.
 I have standard reports and from that I generate a final report by removing or adding blocks to tailor the report.

 #### RLL: Where and when did you learn R?
 <u>LW</u>: My very first contact with R was during my Master thesis, but I really only used it to produce some boxplots.
 And then after that, I learned R on the job here.
-So I started her 7 years ago with my extremely limited knowledge and my boss gave me his examples and his collection of functions to get started.
+So I started R 7 years ago with my extremely limited knowledge and my boss gave me his examples and his collection of functions to get started.

 #### RLL: Did you find it easy to learn R on the job?
 <u>LW</u>: It was ok.
 It was not the first programming language that I learned.
 And the analyses were all very standardized.
 So actually that type of work was good to slowly get into R. For a long time, my knowledge in R stayed pretty limited, because I never really had time to learn more complex things.
 And it's only during the last one or two years that I really had the opportunity to venture a little bit further and go and look for things that really expand my R vocabulary a bit.